larry-athey/climate-czar/Combo Hub v2 Web API.md

 **/hub-id/device-name** - Returns the device name of the selected hub.

+**/hub-id/ds18b20/address/format** - Returns the temperature of a DS18B20 temperature sensor connected to the selected hub in the specified format "c" or "f".

 **/hub-id/humidity** - Returns the humidity level detected at the selected hub.